axel3rd/mpg-coach-bot/README.md

     # Enable auto-update team
     team.update=true

-To focus on recent efficiency, about team proposal and buy transaction (since v1.3):
+To focus on recent efficiency, about team proposal and buy transaction (since v1.3, 'true' by default since v1.6):

     # Focus on recent efficiency
-    efficiency.recent.focus = false
+    efficiency.recent.focus = true
     efficiency.recent.days = 8

 To use bonus if not already selected and some would be lost (since v1.6):